 - Click on the plot to select it.

 - In the Property Manager, click on the Data Limits tab.

-- In the Criteria dialog, check the box next to the Use NULL criteria option.
+- In the Criteria dialog, check the box next to the Use NULL criteria option, if needed.

 - If a single NULL value exists in the data set: